+In addition to the pre-designated SOSCs, ADEC maintains trained area response teams to manage minor (Type 4), medium (Type 2-3), and major (Type 1) incidents.

 Although the USCG and ADEC are the lead federal and state agencies with broad responsibilities during an oil spill or hazardous substance release, other federal and state agencies have major roles in spill response, which are defined by federal and state statutes.

 Every effort will be made to incorporate personnel from participating agencies in specific ICS functional roles within the Planning, Finance/Administration, Operations, Logistics and/or the Command Staff.
 All participants assigned to the response will work under the direction of the FOSC or SOSC while representing their respective agencies.